Dominic-Schlegel/Hostsharing-Ansible-Plone/README.md

 Hostsharing-Ansible-Plone
 =========================
+This Ansible playbook will install the latest Plone 4.0.* release on a server from www.hostsharing.net.

 To use these modules we have to create a file named ".hsadmin.properties" in the home directory of the package admins.
 In it we have to insert the packagename and password of the package admin.